unthingable/contexture/README.md

 ### -q, --queue

-> **Peligro!** The use of this option requires manually mucking with RabbitMQ.
-Don't be the one who broke our messaging backend.

-Use when you want your messages to survive a restart of your particular _lcmon_ instance, for example.
-But carefully.
+Consume from an existing queue.

 By default, _lcmon_ creates an anonymous queue which disappears after the connection is closed (this happens _almost_ always).
-When a queue name is given, _lcmon_ will create it without `auto_delete` option if it doesn't exist already.

-Remember that:
-* the queue names are global across the given AMQP virtual host; and
-* queues must be deleted manually.
+You can declare a more permanent queue and have messages survive _lcmon_ and even broker restarts.

+**Warning!** Take care to not consume from queues not belonging to you.
+This is a destructive operation.

 ### -r, --rkeys